|Height:||23 – 28 cm|

 While solid Ragdolls may lack the traditional Ragdoll points (mask, ears, eyes, legs, and tails), they have everything you would expect in a Ragdoll, from the large size to the silky coat texture and the docile personality.
 But what is it that sets the Ragdoll cat apart, and should you expect any difference with the black cuties?
 Read on to find out.

-Black Ragdoll Cat – Before You Buy…
+Black Ragdoll Kittens – Before You Welcome One Into Your Familly…

-3 Little-Known Facts about Black Ragdoll Cats
+3 Little-Known Facts About Black Ragdoll Cats

 1. Black Ragdolls Aren’t Accepted in Most Competitions